top of page

 • Providing plain-English budget and agenda summaries before every big-ticket vote.

-• better communication between the City and the Public showing how to access all documents, meeting notes, recordings, etc.
+• better communication between the City and the Public.
+I would like to prioritize showing the public how to access all documents, meeting notes, recordings, etc.

-• Require separate votes for big-ticket items and stop burying them in bundled approvals, with exceptions, and special meeting actions.
+• Requiring separate votes for big-ticket items.
+Additionally, I want to put a stop to burying large dollar approvals in bundled line items, which includes regulations around exceptions, and special meeting actions.

 rebuild community.jpg